 In addition, Susan was instrumental in designing our stress-busting, fun-loving program for children and teens (CHILL) and acts as an educational program advisor for the practice.
 She also provides parent coaching and has been a co-facilitator for Dialectical Behavioral Therapy (DBT) groups for teens and families.

 Susan is a mother to two adopted children, and has lived and worked on four continents.
-Having lived in Mexico and Spain, Susan is bilingual and offers counseling in Spanish.
 She is on the board of directors of a non-profit organization helping vulnerable children and families in the birth country of her own children.
 She has a love for culture and the great outdoors.
 A favorite travel memory includes seeing the wild mountain gorillas of Rwanda.